 * ISO: A number that controls how sensitive your camera’s sensor is going to be to the available light.
 So if you are in a low light environment the sensitivity needs to be high.

 What is Aperture?

 So now that each mode is defined, how do they all really work?
 Most of the time I shoot in AV (A) mode.
 I like to control my Depth of Field (DOF), which means controlling what is IN or OUT of focus behind my subject.
-To demonstrate this I have created the below video of the same image at different apertures.
-You will see as the aperture number increases from f-1.4 to f-22 the background goes from out of focus (also known as Bokeh) to focused.

 What is Shutter Speed?